 - The best foot massager can help ease pain and discomfort caused by various foot problems and general fatigue.

 - Foot massagers can improve the blood circulation in the feet, which keeps oxygen pumping to injured tissues to promote healing.

 Since foot massagers come in a wide variety of options and functions, it’s only natural to have questions.
 Here are answers to some burning foot massager questions.

 Q: How long can you use a foot massager?

 You can use a foot massager a few times a day for no more than 20 to 30 minutes per area.

 Q: Do foot massagers improve circulation?

 Yes, foot massagers improve blood flow because the pressure and kneading movements physically get the blood flowing through the body’s tissues while pushing through any congested areas that may exist.

-A manual foot massager can last for many years with proper care, whereas an electric foot massager has a life span of a few years.
-But it depends entirely on the brand and specific product.
+A manual foot massager can last for many years with proper care, whereas an electric foot massager has a lifespan of a few years.
+However, it depends entirely on the brand and specific product.